MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

 ## Lab scenario

-You're a Security Operations Analyst working at a company that implemented Azure Sentinel.
+You are a Security Operations Analyst working at a company that implemented Azure Sentinel.
 You have received threat intelligence about a Command and Control (C2) technique.
 You need to perform a hunt and watch for the threat.

 **Note** The log data used in the lab was created in a previous module in the course.